maubanel/UE5-Static-Meshes/basic-column-ii/README.md

 ##### `Step 12.`\|`ITSM`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now we want to merge the column with this base.
 We no longer need the bottom faces of the column as they will be buried in the face.
-We can go into
+We can go into **TriModel | TriSel** and pick a small paintbrsuh **Size**.  *Select* all the bottom faces of the column and press the <kbd>Delete</kbd> button.

 ![delete bottom of column](images/deleteBottomOfColumn.png)